wanderview/fetchevent-worker-timing/explainer.md

 });
 ```

-This service worker performs multiple actions for each FetchEvent.
+This service worker performs multiple actions for each `FetchEvent`.
 First it determines a strategy for handling the event.
-This is done asynchronously to represent potentially reading a manifest from IDB, etc.  Next the handler implements a cache-only, network-only, or fallback behavior depending on which strategy was chosen.
+This is done asynchronously to represent potentially reading a manifest from `IndexedDB`, etc.  Next the handler implements a cache-only, network-only, or fallback behavior depending on which strategy was chosen.

 With the proposed API the service worker script would be modified to mark the time at each step.
 This is done using an API similar to the [User Timing API][3] exposed on the FetchEvent.